 When you have a mixture of a moist, wet, and warm atmosphere, it makes that atmosphere a perfect breeding ground for mold, funguses, and bacteria.

-Overtime if you allow the organic matters to spread, they will eventually spread into your home’s infrastructure and cause all sorts of problems with the wooden foundation of your home.
+Over time if you allow the organic matter to spread, it will eventually spread into your home’s infrastructure and cause all sorts of problems with the wooden foundation of your home.

 But that’s not all.

 Funguses and bacteria can cause health complications and allergic reactions once they spread and become airborne.